 Unless explicitly stated within the individual sections listed in this Division, all requirements of these Regulations apply to each of the types of development listed below.
 Appendix A and Appendix B are included as requirements.
 Each development type shall comply with the requirements of the zone district in which it is located and may be limited by that zone's restrictions.
-Any subdivision in the Rural District since October 5, 1988, shall designate maximum density calculations on every plat.
-(See Zoning Ordinance) Residue parcels from which development rights have been utilized prior to the effective date of these Regulations shall remain as residue parcels.
+Residue parcels from which development rights have been utilized prior to the effective date of these Regulations shall remain as residue parcels.
 Such parcels shall be limited to the number of development rights to which the parcel was entitled prior to the effective date of these Regulations.
-Excluded are developments for the purpose of extraction or harvesting of resources and for roads on agricultural land for the purpose of conducting the agricultural operation.
+Excluded are developments for the purpose of extraction or harvesting of resources and for roads on agricultural land for the purpose of conducting the agricultural operation.8